mozilla/source-map/README.md

 * `name`: The original identifier, or null if this information is not available.

+#### SourceMapConsumer.prototype.generatedPositionFor(originalPosition)

+Returns the generated line and column information for the original source, line, and column positions provided.
+The only argument is an object with the following properties:

+* `source`: The filename of the original source.

+* `line`: The line number in the original source.

+* `column`: The column number in the original source.

+and an object is returned with the following properties:

+* `line`: The line number in the generated source, or null.

+* `column`: The column number in the generated source, or null.

 ### SourceMapGenerator

 An instance of the SourceMapGenerator represents a source map which is being